Pregnancy

 Before you make an appointment, you will receive a welcome email with information and links to relevant topics.
 We ask you to read these brochures before your first appointment.
 You will also receive a link to an intake form with questions about, for example, your medical background.
 The controls look like this:

-first ultrasound around 8 to 10 weeks of pregnancy, 15 minutes:
+First ultrasoundaround 8 to 10 weeks of pregnancy, 30 minutes:

-Intake around 9 to 10 weeks of pregnancy, 30 minutes:
+Intake around 10 to 12 weeks of pregnancy, 30 minutes:

 In the beginning of the pregnancy you will have a check-up every 4 weeks.
 Later on, the check-ups will follow each other more quickly and at the end of the pregnancy we will see you weekly.
 Throughout the pregnancy, each check-up: